 While you may only attend massive trade shows once or twice a year, your sales team often finds themselves setting up a table at a conference to meet with prospects and sell.
 Every industry has these conferences, and while expensive and time consuming to attend, they usually yield leads.
 To make them worth it, you need to carefully plan the logistics and get the details right.
 After stumbling my way through the first few, here is the approach that my team now takes:

 1. Create an ROI case for each event

 There are many opportunities to attend events on a limited budget.
 That’s why you need to understand the return-on-investment (ROI) case for each event you consider.
 This means assessing:

 - Will your precise target customer persona be there?

 - Will there be decision makers attending the event?

 - Is the event structured to give you direct access to sell?

-- Do you receive a list of attendees and contact info for follow up?
+- Will you receive a list of attendees and contact info for follow up?

 With the answers to these questions, you can do some quick math to determine if an event is worth attending.
-If there will be 100 qualified leads there, and you end up closing 3 new customers worth $5K per year ($15K total), and the event cost $6K, you’ll profit $9K.
-You need to also keep in mind the many costs of attending:
+For example, if there were 100 qualified leads there, and you end up closing 3 new customers worth $5K per year ($15K total), and the event cost $6K, you’re profit would be $9K.
+You need to also keep in mind the total costs of attending: